-Board meetings focus on business matters of IFTA, Inc., including budget, meeting registration fees and the IFTA, Inc. Strategic Plan.
+Board meetings focus on business matters of IFTA, Inc., including budget, meetings and the IFTA, Inc. Strategic Plan.
 Each meeting agenda also includes a consent agenda and committee action items.
 A representative of the Industry Advisory Committee usually attends the meetings, the meetings are recorded and other jurisdictional representatives may attend.
 On occasion, the Board goes into closed sessions to discuss financial and personnel matters.

-The Comptroller will provide a financial report to the Board at each meeting.
-The information provided will be for the quarter and year to date.
-In addition to the income statement and balance sheet prepared by the IFTA, Inc.

-accountant, the Comptroller will provide a report on the activities of the investment portfolio.
+A financial report will be made to the Board at each meeting.
+The information provided will be for the most recent month and year to date.
+In addition to the income statement and balance sheet, a report will be provided on the activities of the investment portfolio.

-The Board will also hear reports from the IFTA, Inc. staff members and others regarding ongoing and new projects.
+The Board will also hear reports from the CEO and others regarding ongoing and new projects.